ASNA/model-based-dev-with-avr/README.md

 ### A model-based approach

 That said, time, and technology, march onward.
 Nearly all Microsoft tutorials lately eschew the DataSet/DataTable-based model for a more pure, model-based approach.
-They did that because DataTables are not strongly typed--and therefore their contents are discoverable at runtime by .NET.
+They did that because DataTables are not strongly typed--and therefore their contents are not discoverable at runtime by .NET.
 To get data out of a DataTable, you have to explicitly interrogate its `ItemArray` property and you have to cast the weakly typed value like this:

 ```
 Value = dr.ItemArray[i] *As *Integer4